gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 Dressed and fed, with their faces clean and their hair tied back in matching braided clubs, they walked through the village together, squinting slightly against the sharp-edged morning sun.
-Their neighbors sat in twos and threes on stools outside their houses wearing goofskin jackets or thick sweaters over sturdy trousers and sturdier boots.
+Their neighbors sat in twos and threes on stools outside their houses wearing camelskin jackets or thick sweaters over sturdy trousers and sturdier boots.
 The men knit or peeled potatoes while the women picked spiderwebs apart apart and wound the strands onto spools.